 Texas highways are heavily travelled by trucks.
 Texas has a higher number of truck accidents than any other state.
-More than 600 people were killed and 1,600 people sustained incapacitating injuries in crashes involving commercial vehicles in Texas in 2015.
-The drivers and passengers in other vehicles involved in truck accidents often sustain the more severe injuries.
+More than 640 people were killed and 1,500 people sustained serious injuries in crashes involving tractor-trailers, semi-trucks and other commercial vehicles in 2017, according to the Texas Department of Transportation.

 A number of factors involving the truck driver or the vehicle itself may contribute to a serious accident.

-Among the regularly cited causes of truck accidents are:
+Among the regularly cited causes of truck crashes are:

 - Driving too fast for conditions

 - Driving on an unfamiliar road

 - Unsecured cargo